 Here’s what you’ll need:

-- craft and spray (choose any colors you wish!)
+• gold craft spray paint (or choose any colors you wish!)≠

 Here’s what you do:

 Important prep work: if you’d like, have the kids hunt around the backyard or neighborhood for leaves, flowers or anything they want to use as a silhouette.
 For best results, place your leaves between two pieces of paper, then flatten between two heavy books.
 This could take a good day or two (or more, depending on the type of leaves you choose).

 1. On a protected work area, paint the entire sheet of paper with your desired color.
 Let dry.

 2. Using the adhesive glue, spray the back of the leaves or flower to simply tack onto the painted surface.
 Make sure edges are pressed down cleanly to insure next paint layer won’t seep under.

 3. Spray paint the entire surface and over the leaves/flower to cover.
 Be sure to spray lightly from left to right and from approximately 1-2 feet away.
 This will create a smooth and non-drippy result.